-Below is a listing of racial equity programs and training providers serving faith communities, civic organizations, educational institutions, and anyone working to combat racism and increase cultural competence.
+Below is a listing of racial equity programs and training providers serving workplaces, civic organizations, educational institutions, faith communities, and anyone working to combat racism and increase cultural competence.

 Achieving Cultural Competency Consulting Services

 Achieving Cultural Competence strives to put change in motion.
 Cultural competence, inclusion learnings, and inclusive tools and methods assist organizations and communities to live and work effectively in a multicultural society.
 Services include consultation, social research, civic engagement, facilitation, training, and dialogue convening models.
 Languages include Spanish, Somali and Hmong.